Home » House & Home » Organizing and Decluttering Ideas » 10 Downsizing Tips for Your Home

 10 Downsizing Tips for Your Home

-How to downsize your home, whether by choice or necessity, can be a daunting task.
-Having recently gone through this process, I’m sharing 10 downsizing tips for seniors, retirees, empty nesters or anyone choosing to move to a smaller space?
+Downsizing your home, whether by choice or necessity, can be daunting.
+Having recently gone through this process, I’m sharing ten downsizing tips for seniors, retirees, empty nesters, or anyone choosing to move to a smaller space.
 These are tips that worked for us or that we realized after the fact would have been helpful.

 Like many of us in the sandwich generation, we are smack in the midst of helping my parents downsize their existing home as they move to a much smaller space, a little more than 1/3 of their current space.
 Wow…what an undertaking!